KavyaSreeA/CODEKARMA-S_PROJECT/README.md

 These parameters affect how the bullet drifts off its target in real time.

-🎥 Demo

-👉 Coming soon!
-(GIF/Video of slow-motion simulation)

-🧠 Use Cases

-🎓 Education — visualize physics concepts interactively

-🔬 Research — experiment with environmental effects on trajectories

-🎮 Gamification — use as a base for shooting or physics games

-🌍 Digital Twins — demonstrate environmental simulation techniques

-🤝 Contributing

-Pull requests are welcome!
-Please open an issue to discuss major changes before submitting.

-📜 License
+## 📜 License

-This project is licensed under the MIT License.
+-This project is licensed under the MIT License.
 Feel free to use, modify, and distribute.

-“Forecast + Ballistics = Predictive Simulation.
-Let’s make physics visible.”
+**Forecast + Ballistics = Predictive Simulation.
+Let’s make physics visible.**